CoderDojoGitHub/dojochat/README.md

 When you're done, here are some ideas to keep working on:

+* Automatically send a message when you join the chat room, so people know you've arrived.
 * Add your name to all the messages you're sending, so people know who's saying what.
 You could just add it to the code, or you could put another text field on the page where you can type any name you want to be known by.